johannnamr/MSc-Project-Code/README.md

 This folder contains a Python notebook generating all other illustrations for MC, QMC, and RQMC.

 ### Helper functions
-This folder comprises two Python notebooks with the necessary functions for optimisation ("utils.ipynb") and plotting of results ("Plot_fcts.ipynb") for all analysed models.
-Therefore, both notebooks are loaded in all other notebooks listed below.
+This folder comprises two Python notebooks with the necessary functions to obtain results for optimisation/convergence ("utils.ipynb") and plots ("Plot_fcts.ipynb") for all analysed models.
+Therefore, both notebooks are loaded in all other notebooks listed below so that their file paths might need to be adjusted where indicated.

 ### Gaussian location model
 In this folder, all results for the Gaussian location model can be found:<br>